kunhwiko/concepts/cloud/kubernetes/I-security.md

 ##### Step 1: Authentication
 ```
 a) Users use keys and certificates to authenticate against the API server over TLS.
+It is possible to customize the
+   authentication process by injecting a webhook for bearer tokens.
+This requires how to access the remote authentication
+   service and the TTL of the authentication decision.
 b) Cluster admins can choose what authentication strategy to use.
 If at least one authentication step succeeds,
    authentication is granted.
+The authentication request and response are reported through the TokenReview JSON object.
 c) Administrators can impersonate different users (e.g. troubleshoot some issue for a different user) through the --as
    and --as-group parameters.
 ```

 ##### Step 2: Authorization
 ```
 a) Authorization requests include info such as authenticated username and request verb.
+Like authentication, it is
+   possible to customize the authorization process by injecting a webhook.
 b) Cluster admins can choose what authorization strategy to use.
 When multiple authorization modules are configured, each
    is checked in sequence.
-If any authorizer approves or denies a request, that decision is immediately returned and no
+If any authorizer approves or denies a request, that decision is returned and no other authorizer
-   other authorizer is consulted.
+   is consulted.
+The authorization request and response are reported through the SubjectAccessReview JSON object.
 c) kubectl auth can-i ... verifies whether user can perform certain actions.
 ```